 Affirmative action counteracts internal bias, by forcing administrators to examine their own implicit prejudice and consider the achievements and qualifications of students they might have otherwise neglected to look at.
 While an uncomfortable truth about the human condition, there’s evidence that the majority of people have biases that lie below conscious awareness.
 These stereotypes are said to have been developed as a way to lessen the cognitive “work” we have to do when meeting new people, and often extend to race.
 For example, studies measuring reaction time have found that people of all races associate black faces with bad concepts more quickly than they do white faces and bad concepts.
 Affirmative action, therefore, provides a way to keep these biases in check.

 Since affirmative action was instituted, the number of minority applications to university has starkly increased.
-Conversely, banning affirmative action from universities hurts black and Hispanic enrollment by a decrease of over 20%.
+Conversely, banning the policy from universities hurts black and Hispanic enrollment by a decrease of over 20%.
 Studies have shown that changing from race-based admissions to socioeconomic status-based admissions yield a sharp decline of black representation in top-tier law schools.
 In addition to balancing racial inequality, affirmative action provides a more diverse – and therefore, intellectually stimulating – classroom, enhancing the university experience for all.
 Keeping college classrooms diverse is a win-win for students of all walks of life, irrelevant of race.

 Compensates for privilege

 Life is a marathon, but minority runners often start the race from further back than do whites.
 The fact is that people are not born onto even playing fields, and race often widens the divide between competitors.
 Affirmative action is a kind of compensatory justice, by making up for America’s history of racial discrimination and giving minorities a leg up.
 This was President Johnson’s thinking when he signed the 1965 Voting Rights Act, allowing African Americans to exercise their right to vote.
 As he stated: “You do not take a person who, for years, has been hobbled by chains and liberate him, bring him up to the starting line of a race, and then say, ‘You are free to compete…’ and still justly believe that you have been completely fair.”
-Affirmative action helps give minorities the necessary boost to bring them to the starting line where privileged people already stand.
+This policy helps give minorities the necessary boost to bring them to the starting line where privileged people already stand.